 Only two gneiss boulders, partly buried remain of this monument.
 It was destroyed before 1837 when Petrie made his record.
-He got his information from Walker, a local landlord who dug into many of the monuments.
+He got his information from Roger Walker, the local landlord who was a part-time treasure hunter who dug into many of the monuments.

 Borlase: - No. 14.

-Site 15 is just past Site 14, on the same side if the road.
-15 boulders formed a circle 11 meters in diameter, and there is a smaller inner circle 8 meters in diameter.
+Circle 15 is just past Circle 14, on the same side if the road.
+Fifteen boulders formed a circle eleven meters in diameter, and there is a smaller inner circle eight meters in diameter.
 Wood-Martin's report is given below.
-He found 1kg cremated bone, antler pins, fragments of shells, a flake of flint and some pieces of quartz.
+He found 1 kg cremated bone, antler pins, fragments of shells, a flake of flint and some pieces of quartz.

 Only two of the stones from the boulder circle remain at this site.
-Another 14 boulders can be seen nearby.
-The circle was 11 meters in diameter and had an inner circle.
+Another fourteen boulders can be seen nearby.
+The circle was eleven meters in diameter and had an inner circle.
 One stone from the chamber and a displaced roof stone are still on the site.
 Finds from Wood-Martin are listed below.